jackjansen/UnrealAdventures/Diary.md

 - If you open a view on a blueprint (for example) the Viewport disappears.
 My ADHD immedeately makes me forget what I was doing in the first place:-)
 - Packaging (called building in Unity) takes an inordinate amount of time (almost half an hour on `beelzebub`).
 But the next time packaging to the same output location is pretty quick (1-2 minutes).

 ## 19-Apr-2024

 I'm bad at diaries, adding this entry after the fact.

 Started on _Blueprint Communication_ lesson, <https://dev.epicgames.com/community/learning/courses/LWv/unreal-engine-blueprint-communication/ypKl/unreal-engine-blueprint-communication-overview>.

 Quick deep-dive into Blueprint scripting.
 And how best to structure your scripts, with examples.

 ### Learned so far

 - BP has all the inheritance and stuff from normal programming languages.
 It looks a bit like control flow plus data flow ombined (but maybe its only control flow?).
 - The interface is very busy, and sometimes it isn't obvious how to create something, for example a call to a base class method.
 - Some stuff is in the `Class` tab, and it isn't always obvious what is where.
 - Aside from calls there are also events, event handlers and event dispatchers.
 This was very unclear to me for a long time, until I realized that every BP "pipeline" (unsure what the correct term is) is really just a C++ method in disguise.
 That also explains why you have to create the events and event dispatchers and all that.

 ## 21-Apr-2024

 Continued with BP communication.
 Thenwanted to know a bit about debugging and found the course _Blueprint Debugging_, <https://dev.epicgames.com/community/learning/courses/VdA/unreal-engine-blueprint-debugging/xnmJ/unreal-engine-blueprint-debugging-overview>.

 ## Learned so far

 The debugger is nifty, at least if you can run your BP in isolation (unsure if it works otherwise).
 But you're debugging the _class_, and you have to select the _instance_ in the top-right menu before you see all the control flow visualization.

 When your mouse is captured by the preview player you can get it back with `shift-F1`.

+## 28-Apr-2024

+Decided to start looking at point cloud support.
+Found the Lidar Point Cloud plugin (from Unreal themselves) and <https://github.com/ValentinKraft/UE4_GPUPointCloudRenderer>.

+Both are UE4 only.
+The ValentinKraft one has comments that someone tried a port to UE5 and failed.
+But it does look more promising from the description that it seems to be able to handle dynamic point clouds.

+But let's start with the Lidar one.
+Installed UE4, the Lidar plugin and the example.

+UE4 looks quite different from UE5.
+Found the point cloud actor, which seems to be the thing rendering.
+Tried to find out how it is controlled, for example how the sliders that change point size in demo `3.1` work.

+## Learned so far

+- I don't know how to navigate by object.
+For example, I presume there's a BP somewhere that changes `BP_DemoDisplay8.PC_Demo.Appearance.PointSize` if the value of the slider is changed.
+I had expected to be able to select the object, and then do _Find References in Scene_ or something like that.
+Can't find it.
+- Inspected the slider also (it's blueprints).
+I don't understand how it works together.
+There must be a blueprint somwhere that I can't find.